sgibson91/cross-stitch-carpentry/README.md

 To promote self care among [_The Turing Way_](https://github.com/alan-turing-institute/the-turing-way) contributors, they along with the _The Turing Way_ lead, Kirstie Whitaker, gave away starter packages to their book dash attendees as a thank you gift.
 The package included a manual develped by Sarah, that is now written into this Carpentries style lesson.

-[_The Turing Way_](https://github.com/alan-turing-institute/the-turing-way) team will also use this lesson as an example to test The Carpentries [lesson template](https://github.com/carpentries/lesson-example) where they intend to host lessons relevant for _The Turing Way_ project in the future.
+[_The Turing Way_](https://github.com/alan-turing-institute/the-turing-way) team also use this lesson as an example to test The Carpentries [lesson template](https://github.com/carpentries/lesson-example) where they intend to host lessons relevant for _The Turing Way_ project in the future.

 # How to contribute?